Tharun-hub132005/Weather-Task1/README.md

 # Files

-  index.html: The main HTML file that structures the web page. style.css: The CSS file that styles the web page. script.js: The JavaScript file that handles the fetching and displaying of weather data.
+  index.html: The main HTML file that structures the web page.<br>
+  style.css: The CSS file that styles the web page.<br>
+  script.js: The JavaScript file that handles the fetching and displaying of weather data.<br>

-# API Key

-The app uses# codtech-TASK-2
-* Name: Tharun kumar
-* Company: CODTECH IT SOLUTIONS
-* ID: CT08END
-* Domain:Full stack Web Development
-* Durations:dec 17 2024 to jan 17 2025
 # Weather App

 This is a simple Weather Application that allows users to get the current weather information for a specified city.
 The app fetches data from the OpenWeatherMap API and displays it on the web page.

-# Technologies Used

- HTML
- CSS
- JavaScript (with jQuery)
- OpenWeatherMap API

 # Prerequisites
  Basic understanding of HTML, CSS, and JavaScript.